near/NEPs/specs/Proposals/0031-near-shell.md

 ## Upgradability
 [upgradability]: #upgradability

-As `near-shell` matures, updates may/will cause a user's project to become outdated.
+As NEAR CLI matures, updates may/will cause a user's project to become outdated.
 For instance, this NEP proposes to rename the project directory `neardev` to `.near-credentials`.
-Developers with existing `neardev` directories will either need to manually rename the folder, or `near-shell` will have to look in two places for the key files.
+Developers with existing `neardev` directories will either need to manually rename the folder, or NEAR CLI will have to look in two places for the key files.

-This proposal declares that `near-shell` will have a mechanism to make such upgrades possible.
-This endeavor cannot happen, however, without keeping track of which version of `near-shell` was most recently used in a project.
+This proposal declares that NEAR CLI will have a mechanism to make such upgrades possible.
+This endeavor cannot happen, however, without keeping track of which version of NEAR CLI was most recently used in a project.

-**Example scenario**: a user begins developing a dApp on NEAR using `near-shell` version `0.19.0`.
+**Example scenario**: a user begins developing a dApp on NEAR using NEAR CLI version `0.19.0`.
 The user takes a sabbatical for a few months and returns with a new computer, cloning the old project.
-The new computer installed `near-shell` version `0.23.1`.
+The new computer installed NEAR CLI version `0.23.1`.
 The first time this user runs a command in this old project, migrations are run ensuring the project stays current.

-Of the three types of storage mentioned before (shell-experience settings, connection configuration, and key management) the saved version information belongs to the project-level settings.
+Of the three types of storage mentioned before (CLI-experience settings, connection configuration, and key management) the saved version information belongs to the project-level settings.
 It's possible that a user will have multiple dApps that are used less frequently than others and become out of date.
-Therefore, each project must have their own record of which version of `near-shell` was most recently used.
+Therefore, each project must have their own record of which version of NEAR CLI was most recently used.
 This setting will never be placed in the home directory.

 The location of these settings is: